dspins/EthIO_FWUpdate_first/README.md

 2. Plug your board into your computer
 3. Click the `Connect` button
 4. Select device on CP2102N USB to UART Controller.
 (This step requires drivers, presumably you already have them if you are here though!)
-5. Select 'Install...'
+5. Select `Install...`
-6. In the Erase prompt just click Next
+6. In the Erase prompt just click `Next`
-7. In the next prompt click Install
+7. In the next prompt click `Install`
 8. It should now start flashing, when its finished you should have a flashed board!